HattieTavares/mood-journal/README.md

 ### Step 5: Create Pull Request

-Now visit `mood-colors` repository which you forked(https://github.com/HattieTavares/mood-colors).
+Now visit `mood-colors` repository which you forked.

+- Click on where it says `X commit ahead`
-- To create a pull request, click on `Compare and pull requests`.
+- To create a pull request, click on `Create pull request`.
 Please ensure you compare your feature branch to the desired branch of the repo you are suppose to make a PR to.
 - Add appropriate title and description to your pull request explaining your changes and efforts done.
 - Click on `Create Pull Request`.